abhimm5/rowcolumn/README.md

  As this framework extracted from CSS, it is 2 dimentional.
 One line code can give whole page a desired layout.
  This framework also starts with new way to create grid.
 ## Using framework
 There is no need to install you can just copy paste to the root folder.
-The traditional method was to use grid of 12 is obsolete.
-CSS grid came to solve the grid making which is being widely used.
-Using this framework will make new style way to create grid in unlimited number in two dimension.
+The traditional method was to use grid of 12 is obsolete now.
+CSS grid came to solve the grid making easy which is being widely used.
+Using this framework will make new styled way to create grid in unlimited number in two dimension.
 ### How
  1. Download from latest release.
  2. Paste all files and folder in the main folder of your HTML code.